Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Comparison to Prior Mappers

 To compare the speed of our mapper against the baselines as a function of the number of Einsums, we run the mappers on chains of matrix multiplications (the output of one matrix multiplication is the input to the next and so on), and vary the number of matrix multiplications.
 Each matrix multiplication has $M=$ 8,192; and we create a variety of tensor shapes by using the following pattern for $(N;K)$: (16,384; 16,384) $\rightarrow$ (4,096; 16,384) $\rightarrow$ (4,096; 4,096) $\rightarrow$ (16,384; 4,096) $\rightarrow$ repeat.

-The single-Einsum exploration generates $\approx$ 200,000 pmappings for each Einsum.
-We set the timeout for the baselines to $1000\times$ the time taken by \textbf{\ffm}.
+We time out baselines after $1000\times$ \textbf{\ffm}'s runtime.
+Like in the previous experiment, we average the results of ten runs for the baselines.
+When five or fewer of the ten runs time out, we generously assume the timed-out runs finish in \textbf{\ffm}'s runtime.
+When six or more time out, we consider the baseline to have timed out.

-Fig.~\ref{fig:runtime_scaling} shows the time taken by \textbf{\ffm} to find an optimal mapping and the baselines to find a mapping within $1\%$ of optimal. \textbf{\ffm} quickly finds optimal mappings for all numbers of Einsums, while the runtime of the baselines rapidly increases with more Einsums.
+Fig.~\ref{fig:runtime_scaling} shows the time taken by \textbf{\ffm} to find an optimal mapping and the baselines to find a mapping within $5\%$ of optimal. \textbf{\ffm} quickly finds optimal mappings for all numbers of Einsums, while the runtime of the baselines rapidly increases with more Einsums.

-\textbf{Genetic algorithm} is faster than \textbf{\ffm} for two Einsums because we let it stop early after finding a mapping within $1\%$ of optimal.
-In practice, with no prior knowledge of an optimal mapping, this would not be possible.

-\textbf{\ffm}'s per-Einsum runtime is approximately constant as the number of Einsums increases.
-This means that its runtime scales approximately linearly with the number of Einsums, despite the exponential mapspace size.

-While linear time is not guaranteed (the number of Pareto points may increase with more Einsums), pmapping generation time always dominated in our experiments (which included up to 64 Einsums ), so \textbf{FFM} is linear-time in practice.